 Step 6: Create Overlay Segments for Bridging

-Create necessary overlay segments with the same subnets that exist for VLAN connected workloads.
-Make sure default gateway for the chosen subnet is different from the gateway of VLAN based port groups.
+Create necessary overlay segments with the same subnets that exist for VLAN-connected workloads.
+Make sure the default gateway for the chosen subnet is different from the gateway of the VLAN-based port groups.

 Step 7: Associate Overlay Segment with the Edge Bridge Profile